isomerpages/govtech-stp/pages/about.md

 #### **Post-Arrival Measures**

-The SafeTravel Pass traveller will undergo a COVID-19 **PCR test** upon arrival in Singapore.
-The SafeTravel Pass traveller will bear the costs of the post-arrival PCR test in Singapore.
+The SafeTravel Pass traveller will undergo and bear the costs of a COVID-19 **PCR test** upon arrival in Singapore.

+At arrival immigration, approved SafeTravel Pass travellers must produce:
-The applicant must produce a valid SafeTravel Pass for the intended week of travel, a valid visa (for visa-required passport holders), a negative COVID-19 PCR test result (i.e., the result of the test done prior to departure from China) and a return air ticket to arrival immigration.
+- A valid SafeTravel Pass for the intended week of travel,
+- A valid visa (for visa-required passport holders),
+- A negative COVID-19 PCR test result,
+- A return air ticket.

 Applicants without these documents can be refused entry.

 The host<sup>2</sup> company or government agency will transport the traveller directly from the airport to the declared self-sourced accommodation, adhering to prevailing health measures.
 The applicant must remain in the declared accommodation (non-residential address only) until the test result is released.